bruderstein/NppTidy2/readme.md

 This is a quick and dirty plugin to add easy HTML tidying to Notepad++, given the few issues reported with the existing Tidy plugin.

-This uses the excellent tidy-html5 from [https://github.com/htacg/tidy-html5][1] Make sure you update the tidy-html4 module, to get the latest source.
+This uses the excellent tidy-html5 from [https://github.com/htacg/tidy-html5][1] Make sure you update the `tidy-html5` module, to get the latest source, **OR** build using a separate clone, build and install of HTML Tidy.

 The code desperately needs a tidy up, this is a few hours work just to solve the current problems.